A dual characterisation of simple and subdirectly-irreducible temporal Heyting algebras: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Rodrigo Nicolau Almeida and Nick Bezhanishvili for their invaluable guidance while supervising my MSc Logic thesis project \cite{Alv24}, during which the above results were obtained.
+I would like to thank Rodrigo Nicolau Almeida and Nick Bezhanishvili for their invaluable guidance while supervising my MSc Logic thesis project \cite{Alv24} at the Institute for Logic, Language, and Computation, during which the above results were obtained.
 I would also like to acknowledge Phridon Alshibaia and Guram Bezhanishvili, who laid the groundwork for a duality-theoretic study of the temporal Heyting calculus \cite{Als14}.
+Finally, I would like to thank an anonymous \href{https://link.springer.com/journal/12}{\textit{Algebra Universalis}} reviewer for their thorough and insightful feedback.